 Mid-block connectivity/legibility is limited through development sites given existing buildings and significant off-street car parking facilities.
-The lack of midblock crossings is important as it requires pedestrians either travel significantly longer distances than desirable, or, forces users to navigate through car parking and vehicle circulation areas that at night have poor levels of passive surveillance.
+The lack of midblock crossings is important as it requires pedestrians either travel significantly longer distances than desirable, or forces users to navigate through car parking and vehicle circulation areas that at night have poor levels of passive surveillance.

-On-street line-marked or dedicated off-street separated bicycle facilities are non-existent within the activity centre plan area.
+On-street line-marked or dedicated off-street separated bicycle facilities are non-existent within the precinct structure plan area.

-4.5.2.
-Proposed Transport Proposals & Priorities
+2.7.2 Proposed Transport Proposals & Priorities

-The key transport related proposals which form part of this activity centre plan are illustrated on Figure 29 - Movement Network Plan and include:
+The key transport related proposals which form part of this precinct structure plan are illustrated on Figure 31 - Movement Network Plan and include: